-Next, click on the snowflake in the Composition panel, and drag it into place where the missing "O" should be.
-You can use the cursor keys to nudge it into place.

-Then drag on one of the layer handles (the eight boxes around its edges) for Snowflake.mov to scale it down to a good size that will fit in with the rest of the title.
+- Next, click on the snowflake in the Composition panel, and drag it into place where the missing "O" should be.
+You can use the cursor keys to nudge it into place. - Then drag one of the layer handles (the eight boxes around its edges) for Snowflake.mov to scale it down to a good size that will fit in with the rest of the title.
 Hold down the Shift key after you start dragging one of these handles to force the layer to keep its original aspect ratio;

 otherwise, the snowflake will be distorted.
-We used a Scale value of 23% but feel free to size to taste.
+We used a Scale value of 23% but feel free to size it to taste.

 24 With Snowflake.mov still selected, press P to reveal its Position, then click on its animation stopwatch to enable keyframing (just as you did for the Snowstorm Title.tif layer back in step 15).
-This will create a Position keyframe at 01:20 with the current value (you will animate Scale a little later).
+This will create a Position keyframe at 01:20 with the current value.

 Move the current time indicator to the start of the composition (00:00 in time); the shortcut is to press Home.
 Drag the snowflake to the upper right corner of the comp.
-A new Position keyframe will be created at this time, and you will see a motion path line join the two keyframes in the Comp panel.
-The dots along this line indicate the layer's position at each frame in time; the spacing between these dots indicates how fast it is moving.
+A new Position keyframe will be created at this time, and you will see a straight motion path line join the two keyframes in the Comp panel.
+Again, the dots along this line indicate the layer's position at each frame in time; the spacing between these dots indicates how fast it is moving.
+RAM Preview to get a feel for the straight motion path.

 24 After creating two Position keyframes, tug on the Auto Bezier handles (right) to create a motion path that arcs across the comp (left).
+If you can't find these dots, you can also hold down (R) ((Ctrl (Alt)) and drag in the Comp panel from the (square) keyframe icon outward to create visible handles.